Can the fragmented Linux ecosystem compete with MacOS & Windows?

 The SteamDeck effect

 Gaming is now way easier on Linux as Valve (creators of Steam and the SteamDeck) are putting resources into making games work on their SteamDeck handheld gaming PC.
+Their Steam Machine is coming in 2026 and could signal a massive shift to Linux use.

-We could do with Ubisoft, Epic et al to make native launchers now to allow greater uptake of Linux desktop for gaming.
+We could do with Ubisoft, Epic etc to make native launchers now to allow greater uptake of Linux desktop for gaming.
 Lutris sort of works but it’s a faff and took me a few hours to get working as the Ubuntu package was way out of date (see above about software installers!)

 Reviving old machines